lukaszlaba/tuxCalc/README.rst

 copy-past it where you need after all.
 Please not that this app is at early stage and is under development.
 Poof of concept (POC) stage.

-AI free, human brain made software 😆.
+AI free, human brain made software. 😆

 Requirements
 ------------